Quantum transitions from superfluid to insulating phases in disordered Bose systems: Discussion

 Similar to the transitions in pure systems, the dynamical exponent in the SF-MG transition \eqref{zmott} is two times smaller than that in the SF-BG transition \eqref{zbg}.
 One observes also from Eqs.~\eqref{v1} and \eqref{v2} using Eqs.~\eqref{zmott} and \eqref{beta2} the superuniversal behavior of fractons

-It should be noted that the equality $z=d-\beta/\nu$ which follows from Eq.~\eqref{z2} for the SF-MG transition is in good agreement with results of recent numerical considerations of 2D \cite{2dmg3,2d7,2dmg8,dilut2,dilut3,lerch} and 3D \cite{sfmg3d} systems.
-However all the available numerical results for $z$, $\eta$, and $\beta$ deviate from Eqs.~\eqref{eta2}, \eqref{beta2}, and \eqref{zmott}.
-The situation here may be similar to that with the SF-BG transition described above, where very large systems were required to achieve the critical regime predicted in Ref.~\cite{Fisher}.
-Besides, the analysis in Ref.~\cite{2dmg1} of the superfluid part of the 2D system performed within the strong-disorder renormalization-group method gave $z$ values slightly larger than 1 (in good agreement with Eq.~\eqref{zmott}) and values of $\eta$ and $\beta$ were fully consistent with Eqs.~\eqref{eta2} and \eqref{beta2} (see also Table~I in Ref.~\cite{2dmg8}).
+We point out that the fulfillment of the generalized Josephson relations (for the superfluid density and the compressibility) was demonstrated numerically in Ref.~\cite{lerch} for the SF-MG transition in 2D systems that implies the fulfillment of scaling ansatz \eqref{ansatz} (see Ref.~\cite{Fisher}) and, consequently, Eqs.~\eqref{eta2}, \eqref{beta2}, and \eqref{zmott}.
+Then, the equality $z=d-\beta/\nu$ which follows from Eq.~\eqref{z2} for the SF-MG transition is in good agreement with results of recent numerical considerations of 2D \cite{2dmg3,2d7,2dmg8,dilut2,dilut3,lerch} and 3D \cite{sfmg3d} systems.
+However all the available numerical results for $z$, $\eta$, and $\beta$ deviate from Eqs.~\eqref{eta2}, \eqref{beta2}, and \eqref{zmott} as it is illustrated by Table~\ref{tablemg}.
+The situation here may be similar to that with the SF-BG transition described above, where very large 3D systems were required to achieve the crossover to the critical regime predicted in Ref.~\cite{Fisher}. \footnote{ Notice that in the case of the crossover, consideration performed in Sec.~\ref{dilhaf} could be valid in the whole critical region. } On the other hand, the analysis in Ref.~\cite{2dmg1} of the superfluid part of the 2D system performed within the strong disorder renormalization group method gave $z$ values slightly larger than 1 (in good agreement with Eq.~\eqref{zmott}) and values of $\eta$ and $\beta$ were fully consistent with Eqs.~\eqref{eta2} and \eqref{beta2} (see Table~\ref{tablemg}).